Deck footings, part 3 (of 7) of the 10 x 10 how to build a deck tutorial, provide support at the base of your vertical posts.

 |myCarpentry Deck Building Links|

-The size and depth of footings vary depending on
+The size and depth of footings vary depending on your location and

-footing can be placed much closer to the surface.
+be placed much closer to the surface.

 You must check the building code for your area to determine the size and depth of your footings.

 In Austin, Texas (in 1987) footings could be placed on top of the ground.
 Generally, they should be placed upon "undisturbed" earth, meaning that if topsoil was brought in to level the ground, etc., you should dig down to where the bottom of the footing is resting on solid ground.

 The top of the footing can be above the ground.
 You can build a simple concrete form out of 2x material to support the freshly poured concrete until it sets up.